16/06/2017 0 Comments

 You Can Keep Certain Assets

 By declaring bankruptcy, you won’t have to lose all your assets.
-Certain assets are exempt, such as your house and car in many situations, so long as you continue to pay your secured creditors.
+Certain assets are exempt, such as your house and car in many situations, so long as you continue to pay your secured creditors and there is no equity.
 You can also keep furniture, personal items, and various equipment you need for your work up to a legislated amount.

 Not everyone will know about your bankruptcy.
 While it is available as a matter of public record, most bankruptcies are not published in the newspapers, which usually announce only corporate and very large personal bankruptcies.
 Your creditors and the Superintendent of Bankruptcy will know about your bankruptcy but your employer will generally only be notified if the trustee has to stop a garnishment of your wages.